timfilzinger/idp-software.com/docs/index.md

 To maintain objectivity:

 - I created initial vendor pages with Claude 3.7 to establish a neutral baseline
-- All providers can edit their listings to ensure accuracy.
-I will review the Pull Requests.
+- All providers can edit their listings to ensure accuracy
-- Contributors are clearly identified
+- Contributors are clearly identified in the footer of every page
 - Educational content is welcomed when it provides genuine value

-I am currently looking for a neutral maintainer.